ionCube Loader is a PHP extension that works to decode PHP scripts previously encoded by the ionCube PHP Encoder package.

 - Connect to your domain via FTP.

-- Navigate to your users directory under /home/<username>/.
+- In the right pane (your server), navigate to your user's directory under /home/username.
 This is identifiable by looking for the /logs and /Maildir folders.
 View the FTP article for details.

 Downloading via SSH

 - Once logged in, run the following commands in order: